-I like Art, It’s a good lesson and I feel less twitchy when I’m busy painting and drawing.
+I like Art, it is a good lesson, and I feel less twitchy when I’m busy painting and drawing.

-Mr Mizer our art teacher looks a bit like a farmer and the word around the school is he actually lives on a farm; this earned him the nickname ‘farm yacker Mizer’.
+Mrs Mizer the art teacher looks a bit like a farmer and the word around the school is she really lives on a farm; this earned her the nickname ‘farm yacker Mizer.’

 Today the class is busy with everyone doing projects and there is a general hum from everyone, they sound like crafty little bee’s buzzing about on their tables.